 On top of that, we’re still serving them as JPEG files, which again is fine, but we can do better, which is where Cloudinary comes in!

-At the time of writing this article, the Cloudinary Build Plugin isn’t available quite yet to install right from the Netlify UI, so that means we’ll need to install it locally in our project using a Netlify configuration file and installing it as a package with npm.
+The Cloudinary Build Plugin is available to add right inside of the Netlify UI under Integrations, but we can alternatively install it locally in our project using a Netlify configuration file and installing it as a package with npm.